Tips to Weatherproof Your Home For Every Season

 Get a professional to give you an estimate to weatherproof your windows.

 Shade Your Windows

-But when done right, trees and shrubs can provide great shade in the summer and help in filtering the air.
+Natural shade providers like trees and shrubs can also provide excellent passive insulation to your windows.
+When done right, trees and shrubs can keep them shaded in the summer and help in filtering the air.
 Deciduous trees are the best option because they shed leaves in the winter and allow some sunlight to enter your home.

-Weather Strip Under Doors
+Weather Stripping Around Doors

 Awning On Patios

 Putting up an awning on your patio is a wise investment by improving your home’s curb appeal and energy savings.
 When summer becomes unbearably hot, exposing your home to direct sunlight becomes a problem.
 Not only does the heat make you feel uncomfortable, but it also increases the opportunity for heat gains inside your home which can be costly.